stackabletech/trino-lb/README.md

 This starts trino-lb listening on http://127.0.0.1:8080.

-You can submit a test-query using [trino-cli](https://trino.io/docs/current/client/cli.html) by calling the following command and entering `show catalogs`:
+You can submit a test-query using [trino-cli](https://trino.io/docs/current/client/cli.html) by calling the following command and entering `select 42;`:

 ```bash
 java -jar ~/Downloads/trino-cli-435-executable.jar --server http://127.0.0.1:8080